marcelm/cutadapt/doc/guide.rst

 Speed-up tricks
 ---------------

-There are several tricks for limiting wall-clock time while using cutadapt.
+There are several tricks for limiting wall-clock time while using Cutadapt.

 ``-Z`` (alternatively ``--compression-level=1``) can be used to limit the amount of CPU time which is spent on the compression of output files.